New Explosive Wildfire Erupts Near Los Angeles - UrduPoint

 New Explosive Wildfire Erupts Near Los Angeles

-Los Angeles, (APP - UrduPoint / Pakistan Point News - 23rd Jan, 2025) A new wildfire erupted north of Los Angeles on Wednesday, exploding in size and sparking thousands of evacuation orders in a region already staggering from the effects of huge blazes.
+Castaic, (APP - UrduPoint / Pakistan Point News - 23rd Jan, 2025) A new wildfire erupted north of Los Angeles on Wednesday, exploding in size and sparking orders for tens of thousands of people to evacuate in a region already staggering from the effects of huge blazes.

-Ferocious flames were devouring hillsides near Castaic Lake, spreading rapidly to cover 5,000 acres (2,000 hectares) in just over two hours.
+Ferocious flames were devouring hillsides near Castaic Lake, spreading rapidly to cover more than 5,000 acres (2,000 hectares) in just a few hours.

-Evacuations were ordered for 19,000 people all around the lake, which sits around 35 miles north of Los Angeles, and close to the city of Santa Clarita.
+Evacuations were ordered for 31,000 people around the lake, which sits around 35 miles (56 kilometers) north of Los Angeles, and close to the city of Santa Clarita.

 "I'm just praying that our house doesn't burn down," one man told broadcaster KTLA as he packed his car.